MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_3.md

 ### Feature Enabling Defines

-Disabling a built-in feature can be handy.
+The ability to turn a built-in feature on or off can be handy.
- For example, you may wish to disable certain features when debugging a modified server.
+For example, you may turn off certain features when debugging a modified server.

-Or perhaps the server code's current size limits adding a new feature.
-You can limit the server's footprint by removing support for unneeded features.
+If the new feature causes the server to run out of programming memory space, you can control the server's footprint by removing support for unneeded features.

 A typical set of server features include: